Telecominfraproject/oopt-gnpy/docs/json.rst

 Design and transmission parameters are defined in a dedicated json file.
 By default, this information is read from `gnpy/example-data/eqpt_config.json <https://github.com/Telecominfraproject/oopt-gnpy/blob/master/gnpy/example-data/eqpt_config.json>`_.
-This file defines the equipment libraries that can be customized (EDFAs, fibers, and transceivers).
+This file defines the equipment libraries that can be customized (Amplifiers, ROADMs, fibers, and transceivers).

-It also defines the simulation parameters (spans, ROADMs, and the spectral information to transmit.)
+It also defines the simulation parameters (spans and the spectral information to transmit.)

+Examples of instances are commented here :ref:`json instances examples<json-instance-examples>`.

 EDFA
 ~~~~